Heexy/Heexy-Browser/plink.md

 4. `plinK` will automatically setup it's build environment
    - It will create a `plinK.buildconfig` file where you can configure profile and extension preservation options.
    - It will also build Heexy browser for the first time - First build can take more than an hour to complete
+5. After it finishes building the first build:
+   - On Windows
-5. After it finishes building the first build it's recommended to run the `run` command using the plonKsole (plinK's console).
+     - it's recommended to run the `run` command using the plonKsole (plinK's console).
 This will create the default user profile.
+   - On Linux
+     - Edit `plinK.buildconfig`, so that `build_dir` matches the actual build dir (Default build dir names are formatted like this: obj-_architecture_-_device_-_os_-_os type_).
+     - After that, save your config and execute the `run` command in the plonKsole
 6. Modify this profile to your needs [(More about that here)](#2-modifying-your-browser-profile)
-7. Verify, that your changes are reproducible [(How?)](#3-building-firefox)
+7. Verify, that your changes are reproducible [(How?)](#6-making-sure-that-your-changes-are-reproducible)
 8. Verify, that other team members like your changes
 9. Once you get the green flag from others `push` your changes to GitHub